bevyengine/rfcs/rfcs/69-editor-design-system.md

 ## Summary

+This RFC:

+- Proposes the creation of a _design system_ for the Bevy Editor UI;
+- Defines a set of foundational principles for this _design system_, and conventions to ensure consistency and usability;
+- Sets up guidelines for organizing and collaborating on the _design system_'s visual assets;
+- Kickstarts the _design system_ with an initial set of reusable _components_ and style assets;
-This RFC proposes a design system for the Bevy Editor UI, and lays out a high-level implementation plan for it.
+- Lays out a high-level implementation plan for a new crate (`bevy_editor_ui`) in the Bevy repo;

 It is divided in three main parts: